opendocsg/opendoc-state-courts-practice-directions/PART-02-Originating-Processes-And-Documents.md

 ### Inability to furnish identification number at the time of filing a document

 (8) If a party who wishes to file a document is unable at the time of filing to furnish the necessary identification numbers required by this Practice Direction, the party may indicate “(ID Not Known)” at the time of filing.
-However, when the necessary identification numbers have been obtained, the party must furnish the necessary identification numbers to the Civil Registry through the Electronic Filing Service.
+However, when the necessary identification numbers have been obtained, the party must furnish the necessary identification numbers to the Registry through the Electronic Filing Service.

 ### Meaning of document